krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
-= 2022.09.xx        - version 1.6.x =
+= 2022.09.26        - version 1.6.2 =
-* Feature           - Adds functionality to enable custom payment method names.
-Can be filtered via aco_order_set_payment_method_title.
+* Tweak             - Adds functionality to enable custom payment method names.
+Can be filtered/tweaked via aco_order_set_payment_method_title.
+* Tweak             - Set orderReference on init call to Avarda when Woo order is vailable (used for redirect flow).
-* Tweak             - Move enqueue of JS and CSS to assets class + only run wp_localize_script & wp_enqueue_script if ACO is used.
+* Tweak             - Move enqueue of JS and CSS to assets class.
+* Tweak             - Only run wp_localize_script & wp_enqueue_script if ACO is used.
 Results in Avarda purchase session only created if Avarda Checkout is about to be displayed.
 * Tweak             - Move maybeChangeToACO JS function into separate utility JS file.
-* Tweak             - Send Woo order number in init request to Avarda if available.
+* Fix               - Fix bug related to "Avarda JWT token issue" error message displayed in checkout.
+Could happen if checkout flow settings wasn't saved in plugin settings page.

 = 2022.09.06        - version 1.6.1 =
 * Fix               - Confirm that the JWT token used in frontend is the same as the one stored in backend when sending session updates to Avarda.